-Michael Cucek with the Tokyo-based MIT Center for International Studies tells VOA the government views nuclear power as a crucial source of energy.
+Michael Cucek with the Tokyo-based MIT Center for International Studies told VOA the government views nuclear power as a crucial source of energy.

 "Basically, Japan is burning through its checkbook to buy fossil fuels around the world at very high prices which are jacked up precisely because Japan has no choice.
-The figures came out yesterday, (Tokyo reported) the biggest capital account deficit in Japan's history.
-We have a huge trade deficit, also mostly due to the increase in consumption of fossil fuels trying to replace lost generating capacity at Fukushima."
+The figures came out yesterday, [Tokyo reported] the biggest capital account deficit in Japan's history.
+We have a huge trade deficit, also mostly due to the increase in consumption of fossil fuels trying to replace lost generating capacity at Fukushima," said Cucek.

 Back at Tuesday's ceremony in Tokyo, Emperor Akihito was focused less on policy and more on unity.
 He said despite frustrations, it is important that the Japanese people "unite their hearts and stand by each other."